jamesmcroft/microsoft-mvp-api-dotnet/README.md

 Microsoft MVP API is a .NET Standard library for making requests to the Microsoft MVP API that works for apps built with .NET.

+## Important notice

+On April 29th 2022, Microsoft announced the decommissioning of the Microsoft MVP Portal API.
+This library is archived to serve as a reference and will no longer be maintained.

 ## Support Microsoft MVP API ♥

 As many developers know, projects like Microsoft MVP API are built and maintained in spare time.
 If you find this project useful, please **Star** the repo.